Investing in a more just and vibrant Bay Area for current and future generations.

 California fire season reaches its peak, destroying over 4 million acres and covering the West Coast in unbreathable air.

-W&EHF launches a series of pandemic pods, linking arts instructors with in-person groups of students whose families lack access to resources.
+W&EHF launches pandemic pods, linking arts instructors in person with small groups of students whose families lack access to resources.

 Americans participate in the 2020 Presidential election in unprecedented numbers, electing Joe Biden and Kamala Harris.